Everything You Need to Know About Employee Communication

 - Nurturers: These people care for other people and their communities, above anything else.
 Values and commitment matter, as does peaceable existence.
 When communicating with nurturers, it is important that they understand the benefit to the community.
 If you’re suggesting a change, for example, you need to communicate more than orders to change, but also let them know how the change will be a benefit.

 - Creators: These people are most excited about new ideas and are often forward thinkers.
-They tend to have a big-picture view and see how things fit, how change could improve things.
-When communicating with creators, you’ll want to allow them to share their idea safely without shutting them down, and be sure that when you communicate with them, you do so in a way that allows for open ideas.
-The best way to do that is to ask questions of them instead of dictating to them.
+They tend to have a big-picture view and see how things fit, or how change could improve things.
+When communicating with creators, you’ll want to allow them to share their ideas safely without shutting them down, and be sure that when you communicate with them, you do so in a way that allows for open ideas.
+The best way to do that is to ask them questions instead of dictating to them.

 - Connectors: These people are all about networking.
 They love to see people and ideas come together to be better than what they would have been on their own.
 They seem to be able to sense what will work well together and have a knack for bringing it all under one roof.
-This means your communication with connectors will need a collaboration bent.
+This means your communication with connectors will need to be through a lens of collaboration.
 The language you use is that of group dynamics, of “we” and “us” and togetherness.
 Autonomy isn’t of interest to connectors.

 - Pioneers: These people sometimes run the show aggressively, which can be bad or good.
 They are future-fixated, competitive, and highly structured.
 Their goal is to finish and win.
 Only 7% of the population would be considered a pioneer, but about half of all CEOS are pioneers.
 You’ll probably encounter these folks further up the management ladder.
 Your communication with them must show the strategy behind the request, or frame it as a kind of competition or achievement.
 Pioneers tend to be dominant, so if you are in a position of leadership, you will need to communicate your position clearly as they will be jockeying for position against you.